Sinjin2300/door_breaker/README.md

 The program takes an input of a filepath to a txt file that contains the information that is known about the code.
 There are some rules about formatting the data.
 ###  Formatting
 - All lines **must begin and end** with braces: [1,2,3,4]
-- A range of values is denoted with parenthensis: (1,2,3)
+- A range of values is denoted with csv in parentheses: (1,2,3)
 - A wildcard can be used for a range 0-9: *

 ### Example Data